peteruhnak/git-migration/README.md

 "AuthorName (as shown in #allAuthors) -> #('Nicer Name' '<email.including-brackets@example.com>')" migration authors: {'PeterUhnak' -> #('Peter Uhnak' '<i.uhnak@gmail.com>')}.

-"Run the migration, this might take a while" migration migrateToGitFileTreeRepositoryNamed: 'breaking-mcz/repository'
+"Run the migration, this might take a while
+The target repository is found by string-matching so here the repo is in the folder 'breaking-mcz' and subfolder 'repository'" migration migrateToGitFileTreeRepositoryNamed: 'breaking-mcz/repository'
 ```